Postdoctoral Fellows Program

 - Relevance of the proposed research plan to the portfolio of the Beckman Institute.

 - Application package includes four letters of reference:

 - Two letters regarding the applicant’s prior work experience

 - Two letters from the proposed Beckman Institute faculty mentors/collaborators, with at least one being a full-time or part-time member of the Beckman Institute faculty

 - Letters from proposed Beckman Institute faculty mentors/collaborators should explain how the faculty member intends to support the applicant’s research plan.

-- Fellows receive an annual stipend of $54,000, reimbursement for health insurance, and a $25,000 research budget that can be spent on research activities such as research supplies, equipment, and conference and workshop travel.
+- Fellows receive an annual salary of $63,000 and a $25,000 research budget that can be spent on research activities such as supplies, equipment, and conference and workshop travel.

 - Fellows are appointed annually for up to three years.

-- Fellows are expected to write annual reports and to check in monthly with the director of the Beckman Institute.
+- Fellows are required to write annual reports and check in monthly with the director of the Beckman Institute.